OLED vs. LED: Which is the better TV technology?

 Color space

 OLED used to rule this category but quantum dots, by improving the purity of the backlight, have allowed LED/LCD TVs to surge forward in color accuracy, color brightness, and color volume, putting them on par with OLED TVs.
-For those looking for TVs with Wide Color Gamut and/or HDR, you’ll find both OLED and LED models that support these features.
+Those looking for TVs with Wide Color Gamut and/or HDR will find both OLED and LED models that support these features.
 OLED’s better contrast ratio is going to give it a slight edge in terms of HDR when viewed in dark rooms, but HDR on a premium LED/LCD screen has an edge because it can produce well-saturated colors at extreme brightness levels that OLED can’t quite match.

 Winner: Draw

-Note: Editor’s note: Since OLED TVs are still a premium display, we have compared OLED only to equally premium LED/LCD TVs armed with similar performance potential.